strath-ace/smart-ml/NN+GP_IntelligentControl/README.md

 A more detailed description on the folders contents can be found inside them.

+The default settings of the code are the same used in [1].
+It is possible to run the 3 section separately to reproduce the results of the paper.
+To produce completely new results, the sequence described above must be followed.
+To test the control approach on another vehicle or plant, the paths in the scripts must be modified to the folder where your models are contained and you have to copy and modify accordingly the propagated functions inside the script FESTIP_Models/models_FESTIP.py .

 # Citation
 If you use any part of the code, please cite [1].